FAQ: Frequently-asked questions

 Q. What if I am riding in a group, what distance do we use?

-Where riders are riding as a group - they can use 1 speedo or GPS as indicative for the group (as long as the GPS requirements are met) and photos of all the bikes included in this group are in all the photos.
+Where riders are riding as a group - they can use 1 speedo or GPS as indicative for the group (as long as the GPS requirements are met) and photos of all the bikes and tee shirts included in this group are in all the photos.